 (These Hillman summaries are also featured at the

-top of every Sunday Page Reprint
+top of every Sunday Page Reprint"

-Foster Tarzan Reprints
+Foster Tarzan and Prince Valiant Reprints

 Egyptian Saga Reprinted in Comic Book format

-On Feb.
-4, 1966, the daily strips saw a new story, "Tarzan
+*** On Feb.
+4, 1966, the daily strips

 and the Captive Princess."
 It was illustrated and scripted by John